Menu

 What was your defining moment?
 What words of wisdom or change in heart, changed your stars?

-I probably have this attitude of let’s try it.
-If it doesn’t work, it doesn’t work and we’ll move on.
-I’m not deeply attached to things and ways of working.
-I think that’s worked in my favour, even if it’s something I’ve built.
-If that didn’t work, let’s do something different, feel the fear and do it anyway.
+I have this attitude of ‘let’s try it’.
+I think that’s worked in my favour.
+If it doesn’t work, let’s do something different, feel the fear and do it anyway.

-And that can go into my career or even decisions that I’m making cause sometimes the right decisions are the scary ones.
-I sometimes have to check in with myself and ask, is this a limiting belief that is stopping me or do I move with it?
-I also found that sharing it has helped unlock things for others as well.
+Sometimes the right decisions are the scary ones.
+I often ask myself, is this a limiting belief that is stopping me or do I move with it?
 And I think if I didn’t, I wouldn’t have progressed in my career.
 I would have just sat there being comfortable.

 Action